-Germany's Cologne to allow public Muslim call to prayer
+Germany's Cologne to allow public Muslim call to prayer in two-year pilot scheme

 Municipal authorities in the western German city of Cologne have announced that the Muslim call to prayer will be allowed to be recited on loudspeakers on Fridays, when Muslims hold weekly congregational prayers.